 Little ones will be delighted to find lots of rock pools on Bannow Strand which are home to an abundace of sea creatures.

 3. Stradbally Cove, Stradbally More, Co.
 Waterford

 The unusually shaped Stradbally Cove is sheltered by low cliffs and is a perfect beach for families.
-It is also an area of interest to geologists as it is part of the complex of sights along Waterford’s Copper Coast and offers a safe access to the rocks.
-The cove is a ten minute walk from Stradbally village, a regular winner of the Tidy Towns Award.
-Stradbally is about 5 km from the Waterford Greenway, a 46 km trail for cycling, running or walking from Waterford to Dungarvan along an old railway line.
+It is also an area of interest to geologists as it is part of Waterford’s famous Copper Coast.
+The cove is a ten-minute walk from Stradbally village, a regular winner of the Tidy Towns Award.
+Stradbally is about 5km from the Waterford Greenway, a 46 km trail for cycling, running or walking from Waterford to Dungarvan along an old railway line.

 4. Sandscove, Farran, Co.
 Cork